zadata/mqtt-client-clj/README.md

 	```

 3. Run the code (get your MQTT credentials from http://ZADATA.com):

-        To find your MQTT Username and Password login into your `ZADATA` account on http://ZADATA.com and click navbar -> `Settings` -> `Credentials`
+        To find your MQTT Username and Password login into your `ZADATA` account on http://ZADATA.com and click navbar -> `Settings` -> `Credentials`.

         NOTE: you have two MQTT passwords (one for subscribers only, the other with subscriber and publisher priveleges - use the one for publishers).